vgonugunta/AboutMe/README.md

 # Why write this document?

 I have been an individual contributor software engineer for 7+ years.
-With every Manager, there are unwritten rules and unwritten expectations.
-The best Managers are clear in their guidance and their expectations.
-I’m sure you will recognize this when you think about managers that you admire – many of whom I admire are at Rocket Mortgage!
+With every Team Leader (Manager), there are unwritten rules and unwritten expectations.
+The best leaders are clear in their guidance and their expectations.
+I’m sure you will recognize this when you think about leaders that you admire – many of whom I admire are at Rocket Mortgage!
 Whenever I have stepped into an engineering management role, I have strived to share this kind of clarity.
-Here’s why I like the idea of a Manager README:
+Here’s why I like the idea of a Team Leader README:

 * You know what to expect from me
 * I clearly state what I expect from you